dc3315/DistributedAlgorithms/report.md

 5: {100,100} {100,100} {100,2} {100,100} {100,100}
 2: {100,100} {100,100} {100,2} {100,100} {100,100}
 ```
-We can see that all processes finish sending `Max_messages` apart from `process 3`, who is killed earlier.
+We can see that all processes finished sending `Max_messages` apart from `process 3`, which is killed earlier.
 On multiple runs, we see the number of messages received from `process 3` vary significantly, but it is always the same across all the correct processes, as we would expect from reliable broadcast.

 Increasing the lossiness of the link, we see that the number of successful receives decreases slowly.
 On 80%, it seems that we still have more than 99% confidence that broadcasted messages will be seen by all hosts.
 On 50% reliability, hosts report on average 87 receives and on 10% reliability they report on average 15% receives (it should be noted that we stopped `process 3` from failing when testing the link reliability, to simplify our next computation.)